Experienced Toronto DUI Lawyers and Affordable DUI Lawyers in Ontario

 Testing for drug impairment

-A drug recognition evaluation includes sobriety tests that are similar to tests for alcohol impairment, taking blood pressure, oral body temperature and pulse, and measuring pupil size in different lighting conditions.
+During a drug recognition evaluation, various tests are conducted to determine sobriety, similar to those used for alcohol impairment.
+This evaluation involves measuring blood pressure, oral body temperature, pulse, and pupil size under different lighting conditions.

-Failing a breath test or SFST or refusing to provide a breath sample can result in serious charges under the Canadian Criminal Code.
+Breathalyzer refusal or failing the SFST can result in serious charges under the Canadian Criminal Code.

 Highway Traffic Act